 By Alan Nugent, Fern Halper, Judith S. Hurwitz, Marcia Kaufman

 This book entails the importance of big data, as it is becoming the top trending technology that has the potential to bring revolutionary change.
 Overall this book has seven main parts, The first part talks about a detailed understanding of big data with a technical and business viewpoint, second part tells the technical foundations of big data for business experts to understand infrastructure in depth.
 The third and fourth part talks about analytics and management of big data.
 And the remaining fifth sixth and seventh part explains how to find solutions to big data problems in the real world to get a peek into the future.

 The focus of this book is how big data has become the dominant scientific paradigm and has caused a paradigm shift.
 It is divided into ten chapters, the first four of which discuss three major developments in detail: More, Messy, and Correlations.

-The following four chapters explain its societal and economic implications, primary and secondary applications, and privacy protection (dark side of big data).
+The following four chapters explain its societal and economic implications, primary and secondary applications, and privacy protection (the dark side of big data).
 Technically, legally, and traditionally, managing the data mechanism is very challenging.

 By Martin Kleppmann

-The author of this book is a researcher, software engineer, blogger, entrepreneur at e-companies, conference speaker, and open source contributor.
+The author of this book is a researcher, software engineer, blogger, entrepreneur at e-companies, conference speaker, and open-source contributor.
 In this book, he talks about a deep understanding of technical ideas that will further help to develop an improved version of the software.
-He talks about the right choices for the application from different tools which include relational databases, NoSQL data-stores, steam or batch processors, and message brokers.
-This book provides a detailed overview of, advantages and disadvantages of numerous processing and storing technologies.
+He talks about the right choices for the application from different tools which include relational databases, NoSQL data stores, steam or batch processors, and message brokers.
+This book provides a detailed overview of, the advantages and disadvantages of numerous processing and storing technologies.
 This book helps software engineers and architects to practically implement ideas and their use in modern applications.